S.A.L.T. Lab Lessons: One of the Best Things to Do in Puglia? Make Pasta

 Photo of a S.A.L.T.
 Lab hands-on workshop, by Laura Lazzaroni

-For this tiella we use caciocavallo, a stretch-curd cheese made from either cow’s or sheep’s milk, very common in the Center and South of Italy where it takes on different nuances depending on what milk is used (in some cases it has to come from a specific cow’s breed) and how it’s cooked and aged.
+For the tiella below we use caciocavallo, a stretch-curd cheese made from either cow’s or sheep’s milk, very common in the center and south of Italy where it takes on different nuances, depending on which milk is used (in some cases, it has to come from a specific cow’s breed) and how it’s cooked and aged.
 If you can’t find it, you can substitute it with provolone (which belongs to the same family).
-Pro tip for you: always remember to reserve some pasta water (which in this case in the same water the broccoli rabe were blanched in), as the starch released by the pasta while cooking will help you thicken any sauce.
+Pro tip: Always remember to reserve some pasta water (which in this case is the same water the broccoli rabe is blanched in), since the starch released by the pasta during cooking will help you thicken any sauce.
 Enjoy!

 TIELLA DI ORECCHIETTE AL FORNO